Patlabor: Live-action series

 At the 2013 Tokyo Anime Fair, Tohokushinsha Film Corporation announced a live-action Patlabor project to be launched in 2014.
 On July 4, 2013, Mamoru Oshii announced that he would be involved in the project, in an unspecified capacity.

 On September 25, 2013, it was announced that Japanese actors Erina Mano would star as pilot Akira Izumino, Seiji Fukushi as Yūma Shiobara, Rina Oota as Ekaterina Krachevna Kankaeva ("Kasha"), Shigeru Chiba reprising his anime role as chief Shigeo Shiba and Toshio Kakei as Captain Keiji Gotōda.

-Called The Next Generation -Patlabor-, the project consisted of a drama series and movie.
+Called The Next Generation: Patlabor, the project consisted of a drama series and movie.
 The drama series is divided into 14 "short story" episodes released to blu-ray and DVD and exclusively aired on BS Digital and Star Channel airing from 2014 and 2015, with limited advanced theatrical screenings dividing the series into 7 "chapters", each comprising two episodes.
-The movie THE NEXT GENERATION Patlabor: Shuto Kessen ("Showdown in the Capital City") (THE NEXT GENERATION パトレイバー 首都決戦) released in theatres on 1 May 2015, and a director's cut version of the movie was released on 10 October 2015.
+The movie THE NEXT GENERATION Patlabor: Shuto Kessen ("Showdown in the Capital City") (THE NEXT GENERATION パトレイバー 首都決戦) released in theaters on May 1, 2015, and a director's cut version of the movie was released on October 10, 2015.

 The Next Generation takes place in the Patlabor world's version of 2013 Tokyo, and is a sequel to the TV series, the OVA series and the second movie.
 The completion of the Babylon Project led to disuse of Labors, and Japan is in the midst of a recession.
 Labors falling into disuse also means there is also no place for the patrol labor squads, which have been shrunk to only one division.

 The drama series follows the new members of SV2 as they solve cases and get into trouble like their predecessors did.

 In the movie, followers of Yukihito Tsuge carry out terrorist attacks on Tokyo, re-enacting Tsuge's coup, and SV2 has to stop them.